Growing Energy Markets: Southwest Power Pool Expands Day-Ahead Trading to the West

 This renewable integration value is the main reason that states, utilities and large-scale electricity buyers with clean energy goals have been pushing for expanding wholesale energy markets in regions that now lack federally regulated regional transmission organizations (RTOs) and independent system operators (ISOs).
 The biggest such region is the Western U.S., with 39 separate balancing authorities that now conduct bilateral trades across transmission networks built outside regional planning and cost-sharing regimes.

-In the Southeast, the other major region without a regional grid operator, utilities including Duke Energy, Dominion Energy, Southern Company and the federal Tennessee Valley Authority (TVA) have launched the Southeast Energy Exchange Market (SEEM) initiative, aimed at creating a similar real-time trading regime across
+In the Southeast, the other major region without a regional grid operator, utilities including Duke Energy, Dominion Energy, Southern Company and the federal Tennessee Valley Authority have launched the Southeast Energy Exchange Market initiative.

-At the same time, CAISO is in the process of stakeholder outreach for an extended day-ahead market (EDAM) that would add day-ahead energy trading to EIM’s real-time operations.
+At the same time, CAISO is in the process of stakeholder outreach for an extended day-ahead market that would add day-ahead energy trading to EIM’s real-time operations.
 That could encompass a far greater portion of the overall electricity trading activity across regional wholesale markets, with larger commensurate benefits.

-A starting point for nation-wide grid integration?
+A starting point for nationwide grid integration?

-Some stakeholders are calling for even broader market integration, however, encompassing not only energy trading but planning and cost-sharing for generation capacity and transmission across the West and Southeast.
-Last month, 36 of the country’s largest corporations including Amazon, Google, Microsoft, General Motors, Johnson & Johnson and McDonalds signed a clean energy policy statement from the Renewable Energy Buyers Association (REBA) that put expanding wholesale energy markets on the top of its agenda.
+Some stakeholders are calling for even broader market integration, however, encompassing not only energy trading but also planning and cost-sharing for generation capacity and transmission across the West and Southeast.
+Last month, 36 of the country’s largest corporations including Amazon, Google, Microsoft, General Motors, Johnson & Johnson and McDonald's signed a clean energy policy statement from the Renewable Energy Buyers Association that put expanding wholesale energy markets at the top of its agenda.

 Advanced Energy Economy (AEE), another group representing companies with aggressive clean energy goals, has also made expanded regional markets a key policy priority.
 Going beyond voluntary energy trading regimes to more fully integrated structures is particularly important to create structures for building the transmission networks needed to carry wind and solar power from remote regions to population centers.